 Technical safety in the oil and gas industry is of paramount importance.
-With most TLPs being geographically remote, costing upwards of \$3.5 billion, containing a multitude of process and operational hazards, and crowding personnel onboard, it is crucial to minimize the risks to people and assets.
-This can be achieved through the process of inherently safe design (ISD), in which technical safety has direct influence on the design, from concept through to commissioning.
+With most Tension Leg Platforms (TLP) being geographically remote, costing upwards of \$3.5 billion, containing a multitude of process and operational hazards, and crowding personnel onboard, it is crucial to minimize the risks to people and assets.
+This can be achieved through the process of Inherently Safe Design (ISD), in which technical safety has direct influence on the design, from concept through to commissioning.
 The platform orientation is one design aspect that can play a significant role in the ISD process, limiting the adverse effects should an incident occur.
 Traditionally, the platform orientation has been determined by engineering judgment, heavily weighted by past experiences.
-While this approach initially appears to be cost- and time-effective, it has the potential to lead to a less-than-ideal design solution, which could cause safety and operational issues to go unaddressed and increased costs in later design stages.
+While this approach initially appears to be costand time-effective, it has the potential to lead to a non-ideal design solution which could cause safety and operational issues to go unaddressed and increased costs in later design stages.

 This article will discuss how the orientation and layout of an offshore platform can have a significant impact in developing a better and more informed design, keeping with the ISD principles.
-A case study will be discussed where Simcenter STAR-CCM+ was integrated with additional analysis tools to optimize the orientation of a fixed offshore platform.
-It will demonstrate a technique to find the optimum platform orientation, for example, the platform orientation, which results in the best design compromise between specified parameters.
+A case study will be discussed where STAR-CCM+® was integrated with additional analysis tools to optimize the orientation of a fixed offshore platform.
+It will demonstrate a technique to find the optimum platform orientation, i.e. the platform orientation which results in the best design compromise between specified parameters.